Master of Healthcare Administration (MHA)

 HA 5300 Healthcare Organization and Delivery.
 (3-0) A survey of the organization and delivery of health services focusing on the history and development of health systems as they relate to the overall health and medical care systems.
 Major attention is given to governing bodies, patient care organizations, and executive management structures.

 HA 5301 Healthcare Administration Research Methods.
 (3-0) A study of research methodology as it pertains to healthcare administration.
 Included are hypothesis forming, designing research, and the collection, manipulation and analysis of data.
 Knowledge of numeracy and statistics is essential.

 HA 5303 Information Systems Management in Healthcare.
 (3-0) This course provides a comprehensive introduction to information systems management for healthcare organizations.
 It covers the determination of information required by whom, design of information flows, procurement of information systems technology resources, assurance of information security, and management of systems integration.

-HA 5304 Healthcare Financial Theory.
-(3-0) A study of financial and economic theories that have an impact upon the healthcare industry.
-Special emphasis will be placed on emerging financial research and potential policy ramifications in the future.
+HA 5304 Healthcare Economics and Financial Theory.
+(3-0) A study of economic theories that have an impact on the healthcare industry.
+Special emphasis will be placed on emerging economic research and its impact on potential policy ramifications.